 The onslaught of diarrhea is sudden and the loss of fluids is copious.
 Mere inconvenience quickly turns to a daily struggle for life, fighting off the dehydration that diarrhea causes.
 A child is rushed to a hospital where lifesaving oral rehydration solution (ORS) is administered, usually by a mother or a care provider.
 Spoon by spoon, lost fluids are slowly restored, though weakness can persist for several weeks and repeated bouts of diarrhea are common.

-The reality is that despite rapid progress in reducing child deaths from diarrhea over the last decade—a decrease of more than 50 percent from almost 1.3 million in 2000 to approximately 600,000 in 2012—there is a lot more to be done.
-And as long as diarrhea continues to take the lives of more than 1,600 children every day before they can grow to see their fifth birthday, there is no time we can allow ourselves to waste.
+The reality is that despite rapid progress in reducing child deaths from diarrhea over the last decade—a decrease of more than 50 percent from almost 1.3 million in 2000 to less than 600,000 in 2013—there is a lot more to be done.
+And as long as diarrhea continues to take the lives of nearly 1,600 children every day before they can grow to see their fifth birthday, there is no time we can allow ourselves to waste.

 Power of an integrated approach

 It doesn’t have to be this way.
 Effective, proven solutions for tackling diarrhea—safe drinking water and improved sanitation, adequate nutrition, rotavirus vaccines, ORS, and supplemental zinc, combined with continued feeding—are already in our hands.
 We need to work harder to scale them up and find new methods to deliver them to those who need them.